ArdhenduBehera/RAFA-Net/README.md

 # RAFA-NET
 Code used in the research of estimating head pose orientation from RGB images.
+Code to build and train RAFA-Net are provided.
+The model takes an input image with a face bounding box and outputs the yaw, pitch and roll of the persons head in radians.

 <kbd>![RAFA-NET Model Overview](https://github.com/ZWharton15/RAFA-NET-1/blob/master/doc/RAFA_model_overview.png?raw=true)</kbd>